-After that, I was seen as a smart problem-solver (though not the best coder on the team, obviously).
+After that, I was seen as a smart problem-solver.
 I also loved learning new things, so when we received the corporate directive to start learning about object oriented development, I was the one who got to read books on the subject, try out new software, and attend various training.
 It was fantastic.

 Over the next couple of years, we released a Windows version of our software that included a rudimentary API.
-I got to write samples for it using C, C++, and a fancy new tool called Visual Basic (and Paradox and anything else I could get them to buy).
+I got to write samples for it using C, C++, and a fancy new tool called Visual Basic (and Paradox and any similar tools I could get my hands on).

 American Airlines was like school for me.
 I learned how real software development often involved compromises.
 I learned to use version control and to maintain a consistent development environment.
 I learned about team dynamics.
 I learned about corporate email and SQL databases and back-end systems with black-box constraints.